Ricardo-Remy/home-rental/README.md

 - Webpack as module bundler and client dev server
 - React as library
 - Redux as a state manager
-- NodeJs for the server
+- Express for the server
 - MongoDB as DB
 - Eslint, prettier and husky as precommit hook